Excellent Legal Representation

 Power of Attorney

-A power of attorney, which gives someone you choose, the power to act on your behalf during your lifetime.
-We utilize what is known as a "durable"" power of attorney for both medical care and financial management.
+A power of attorney gives the person you choose, power to act on your behalf.
+We use what is known as a ‘durable’ power of attorney for both medical care and financial management.

 The Probate Court has jurisdiction over the transfer of assets upon death or disability.
 Our understanding of probate law and local courts can facilitate efficient settlement of cases needing probate supervision.

 In our practice, Elder Law refers to planning for the health and economic well being of older adults or people with disabilities.
 This includes dealing with issues related to long term nursing care, guardianship, retirement, Social Security, Medicare/Medicaid and more.
 At the heart of this legal work is asset protection and advanced planning.

 Bankruptcy & Family Law